ahdinosaur/secret-handshake2/SPEC.md

 Then sends "Responder Hello": a message which combines:

 - proof that the initiator knows the network key,
-- and the initiators new ephemeral public key
+- and the initiator's new ephemeral public key

 Responder: